projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

   You may need to change 0/2/0 to match the bdf of the VGA controller on your platform.

 * **-s 3,ahci,hd:/root/img/win10.img**:
-  This is the hard disk onto which to install Windows 10.
+  This is the hard disk where Windows 10 should be installed..
   Make sure that the slot ID **3** points to your win10 img path.

 * **-s 4,virtio-net,tap0**: